 STUDENT (BUSINESS, LAW):

-- Students are responsible for project creation from start to finish.
-Although they have help from the Team Leaders and Mentors, ultimately, Students drive the project details, problem fine tuning, investigative research, idea generation, target audience identification, business case development, and concept creation.
+Students are responsible for meeting LWOW- and Team Leader-set deliverables while driving the problem fine tuning, investigative research, idea generation, target audience identification, business case development, and concept creation.

 Mentor (Academic, Business, Entrepreneur):

 The Team Mentors provide useful guidance on problem solving, research, and professional growth and generally use their experience and connections to support the team on their journey.

 Mentor roles include: Academic Mentor, Business Mentor, and Entrepreneur Mentor